Community information hubs

 • the voice-over-IP telephone

-• the information screens
+• the information screens.

 Satellite communications

 The satellite communications are the 'brains' of the installation.
-A satellite control box, satellite modem and 'voice-over-IP' telephone (using internet signals rather than phone signals) are stored within a secure media rack on each site.
+A satellite control box, satellite modem and Voice Over IP telephone (using internet signals rather than phone signals) are stored within a secure media rack on each site.

 Information screens